Bifurcation and chaos in nonlinear Lindblad equations: Discussion and Conclusion

 It is therefore apparent that the assumptions that lead to a time evolution that is linear in the density matrix are not applicable in all situations.
-In particular the idea that the system, possibly taken together with its environment, is in a pure quantum state, can be challenged, since in

-most experimental situations, the preparation of a quantum mechanical state cannot be controlled in all detail.
+In particular the idea that the system, possibly taken together with its environment, is in a pure quantum state, can be challenged, since in most experimental situations, the preparation of a quantum mechanical state cannot be controlled in all detail.
 One reason for this is the nonzero temperature of the preparation device.
 In this situation, it is impossible even in principle to prepare a pure state that can be verified experimentally, for instance by quantum state tomography \cite{d2001quantum}.
 When considering this imprecision of a quantum state as fundamental, the density matrix does not only reflect our limited knowledge but is the best description of the system we can possibly give.
-This means that the density matrix now describes one system and not an ensemble of systems.
+This also means that the density matrix now can be understood as describing a single system and not an ensemble of systems.
+Interpreting the density matrix as describing a single system is also advocated by other authors \cite{anandan1999meaning}.

 Furthermore, when not just the preparation, but also the subsequent time evolution of the quantum system is subject to uncontrollable stochastic influences, this density matrix does not evolve according to the von Neumann equation but requires a Lindblad equation (or a non-Markovian equation, but we do not consider this situation here).
-Since now the density matrix represents only one system and not an ensemble, the Lindblad equation is no longer required to be linear in the density matrix, and nonlinearities can arise under suitable circumstances.
+Since now the density matrix represents a single system and not an ensemble, the Lindblad equation is no longer required to be linear in the density matrix, and nonlinearities can arise under suitable circumstances.

-In the introduction, we mentioned two possible interpretations of nonlinear Lindblad equations, both of which shall be considered in the following in the light of the examples discussed in the previous section.
-The first interpretation is that of a mean-field equation for identical quantum systems that are embedded in a shared environment, which provides an interaction between the quantum systems and includes a heat bath that exerts a stochastic influence.
-Our model \eqref{eq_Lindblad_components} is particularly suited to spin-1/2 systems as its Hilbert space is 2-dimensional.
-Indeed, the mean-field theory of ferromagnetism gives the same dynamical equation as our model \eqref{eq_pitchfork}: According to the Landau theory of phase transitions, the free energy of a uniaxial ferromagnet is

-with $m$ being the order parameter (magnetisation) and with the parameters satisfying $u>0$ and $r \propto (T-T_C)$.
-Relaxation dynamics toward equilibrium takes the form

-Our choice of the transition rates $h_{11}$ and $h_{22}$ between the two spin orientations is the simplest one that satisfies the symmetry between the two spin orientations and includes a cooperative effect.
-Of course, it is well known that the pitchfork bifurcation and the Landau theory of phase transitions describe the same type of phenomenon, namely the spontaneous breaking of a reflection symmetry.